What are fixed assets and how are they treated in the accounts?

 Fixed assets are given special treatment in the accounts and are items that retain a value for several years.

-The sort of fixed assets that you might buy for your company are computers, printers, fax machines, desks, chairs, filing cabinets and shelving, but not televisions, CD players, hi-fi equipment or works of art.
+The sort of fixed assets that you might buy for your company are computers, printers, desks, chairs, filing cabinets and shelving, but not televisions, hi-fi equipment or works of art.

 Competex has adopted a standard approach for all our clients, and will charge depreciation at 25% for office equipment and 50% for computer equipment.
 This means that the depreciation will be charged to the Profit and Loss account each year, and that assets will remain on the books until they are disposed of or replaced, at which time any loss on disposal will be charged to the Profit and Loss account.